PKU-DAIR/DBTune/README.md

 - **Performance boosted by transfer learning:** DBTune extracts knowledge from historical tuning tasks to speed up the current tuning.
 The more users utilize DBTune, the faster the tuning will be.

 ### Overview of Supported Techniques
-DBTune e supports the whole pipeline of configuration tuning, including knob selection, configuration tuning and knowledge transfer.
+DBTune supports the whole pipeline of configuration tuning, including knob selection, configuration tuning and knowledge transfer.
 Each module is equipped with multiple algorithm choices.
 For a given tuning task, DBTune automatically selects a proper solution path among the choices.